Outcast (1917 film)

 Outcast (sometimes listed as The Outcast) is a lost 1917 American drama film directed by Dell Henderson and starring Ann Murdock.
 It was based on the play Outcast by Hubert Henry Davies.
 It was produced by Empire All-Star Corp., a production unit of the late Charles Frohman who had produced the play starring Elsie Ferguson.
 Ferguson would reprise the role in a 1922 Paramount film.

 Plot

-As described in a film magazine, Valentine (Calvert), engaged to Geoffrey (Powell), breaks her engagement so that she can marry Lord Moreland (Carrington) so that she may have everything that she desires.
-Discouraged, Geoffrey associates with Miriam Gibson (Murdock), a woman of the streets known as the outcast.
+As described in a film magazine, Valentine, engaged to Geoffrey, breaks her engagement so that she can marry Lord Moreland so that she may have everything that she desires.
+Discouraged, Geoffrey associates with Miriam Gibson, a woman of the streets known as the outcast.
 Miriam becomes devoted to Geoffrey and does all that is in her power to make him happy.
 Valentine is jealous because Geoffrey is so happy and believes that by coming into his life she will make it hard for him.
 Geoffrey, who still loves her, asks her to go away with him to South America, divorce Lord Moreland, and marry him.
 But Valentine refuses to give up London.
 So Geoffrey sends Valentine away and marries Miriam, and the two happily set out for their South American home.